conversationai/conversationai-moderator/README.md

 bin/osmod migrate

 # Add a service user that can talk to the Perspective API:
-bin/osmod users:create --group service --name "PerspectiveAPI" --moderator-type "perspective-api"
+bin/osmod users:create --group moderator --name "PerspectiveAPI" --moderator-type "perspective-api"

 # Run the server
 bin/watch